 Instructions

-- After scraping down the sides of the bowl, add the honey, pumpkin pie spice, and vanilla and beat on medium-high speed until combined and smooth, about 2 minutes.
+- Scrape down the sides of the bowl, then mix in the pumpkin, 1 tablespoon of the pumpkin pie spice, and vanilla, beating on medium-high speed until combined.

-- Again scrape down the sides of the bowl and add the flour, cornstarch, baking soda, and salt, if using, to taste, and mix until just combined, about 1 minute.
+- Scrape down the sides of the bowl again, spoon in the flour, cornstarch, baking soda, and salt, and mix until just combined, about 1 minute.

-- Preheat the oven to 350°F (177°C) and line the baking sheets with parchment paper or Silpats.
+- Crank up the oven to 350°F (180°C) and line two rimmed baking sheets with parchment.

-- Let the cookies cool on the baking sheet for about 5 minutes before transferring to a wire rack to finish cooling.
-(You can store the cookies in a resealable container at room temperature for up to 1 week or in the freezer for up to 4 months.)
+- Let the cookies cool on the baking sheets for 5 minutes before transferring to a wire rack to cool completely.

 An LC Original